 Boston Globe/Contributor/Getty Images

-If the hottest accessory of 2020 is the face mask, the plastic face shield comes in at a close second.
+If the hottest accessory right now is the face mask, the plastic face shield comes in at a close second.
 You know, for when you want to mix up your daily PPE look.

-So your best bet is to use face shields as an extra layer of protection.
+So your best bet is to wear a reusable face shield as an extra layer of protection in addition to a cloth mask or other forms of PPE.
 Choose yours carefully with these recommendations from the CDC:

 Look for a high-quality face shield that wraps around the sides of your face and extends below your chin or a hooded face shield -- see the fun-looking hoodie we found on Etsy below.
 These shield styles appear to be more effective at preventing the spray of respiratory droplets.